Arzk/pitft-playerui/README.md

 TODO:
 =========
-- Gestures
-- Scrollable lists
 - Sleep timer
 - Cover art from Spotify
+- API for LIRC control of both players
 - Got other ideas?
 Post an issue and tell me about it

 Author notes: